We are only 15 days away from singing auld lang syne saying goodbye to 2019 and welcoming in the New Year! But are you READY for 2020?

 The pressure of doing business today, of beating the last quarter and making the next, is too often a stagnation to deeper strategic conversations that your organization ought to be having.
 And whilst sales targets and conversion ratio’s are all important to prevent either going or GROWING broke!
 You need to stop for a minute or three and see the big picture.
 You see in most businesses the big picture isn’t big enough.

 Let me offer you a quick scenario to help paint the picture.

-I’m soon to fly to Bali ahead of speaking at an international conference to a team of 50-60 business leaders from all over India.
-As I sit on the aeroplane I’m going to be excited and looking forward to my time out there.
+I’ve recently returned from speaking at an international conference to a team of business leaders from all over India.
+As I sat on the aeroplane I’m excited and looking forward to my time out there.

-As the plane speeds down the runway, I’ll be pushed into the back of my seat, and as the plane leaves the ground, both it (and my) nose shall be pointing upwards, towards the sky.
+As the plane sped down the runway, I was pushed into the back of my seat, and as the plane left the ground, both it (and my) nose were pointing upwards, towards the sky.

 And it’s the same in business when things are going well.
 We lift our spirits (and our game) we look into the future and see optimism.

-Meanwhile, on my return back to the UK, I’ll have left a warm and beautiful country, flown for nearly 18 hours and returning to a dark, cold, and most probably wet Manchester!
+Meanwhile, on my return back to the UK, I had just left a warm and beautiful country, flown for over 18 hours and returning to a dark, cold, and damp Manchester!

-As the nose dips towards the runway in our final decent, so will my own body lean forward, see the immediacy of the ground as we near, and fail to look forward, but in hope of a perfect landing!
+As the nose dipped towards the runway on our final decent, so my own body leant forward, seeing the immediacy of the ground as we neared the runway again, in hope of a perfect landing!

 You see, when the going is good, we are optimistic and look forward.
-And even though I can’t SEE Bali (my final destination) I’m excited, and keen to get on!
-Yet, when things are not going so well, and I’m coming back to ‘reality’ my mood lowers, my aspirations are no where to be found and my sights are on the immediate future.
+And even though I couldn’t SEE Bali (my final destination) I was excited, enthusiastic and looking forward.
+Yet, when things are not going so well, our mood and our energy changes, our aspirations of the future allude us, in favour of simply hoping we make a good landing and not crash on the final decent!